chadgeary/cloudoffice/aws/README.md

 # mgmt_cidr
 # an IP range granted webUI and SSH access.
-# deploying from home?
-This should be your public IP address with a /32 suffix.
+# Deploying from home and only want to access it while at home?
+Set to your public IP address with a /32 suffix.
+# Want worldwide access?
+Set to 0.0.0.0/0

 # kms_manager
 # The AWS username (not root) granted access to read the Wireguard VPN configuration files in S3.